There are certain foods that just go so well with stress and cold weather.

 🍴The Oakwood Club’s French Onion Soup

 Where to even start with the divine nature of French Onion Soup, and its necessity in the cold months?
 Only the Gauls could envision something as simple as dropping a load of tear-inducing onions into beef broth, crumbling some stale bread on top and loading the whole thing up with cheese, having such a perfectly savory end result.
-The Oakwood Club has been serving their Baked French Onion Soup Au Gratin ($5.25/cup; $6.50/bowl) for over 50 years, and will have you sipping and slurping your way to happiness, decorum be damned.
+The Oakwood Club has been serving their Baked French Onion Soup Au Gratin ($5.25/cup; $6.50/bowl) for over 50 years, and will have you sipping and slurping your way to happiness.

 2414 Far Hills Ave., Oakwood, (937) 293-6973 | theoakwoodclub.com